Skillbill/vuelace-3/CONTRIBUTING.md

 - Check that your code does not introduce linting issues.
 - Provide a detailed description of your changes in the pull request.
+- Link the related issue, if it exists.

 ## Development Guidelines